 Fostering positive relationships within the fishing community is a long-term process that requires regular interaction with stakeholders over a significant period.
-The 'What It Means to Me' project aims to help bridge the trust gap by elevating participants' voices on Council platforms including but not limited to, social media (short video stories, YouTube), an ArcGIS StoryMap, the Council website, and through other Council programs such as the Best Fishing Practices Master Volunteer Program (BFP MVP) and SAFMC Release.
+The 'What It Means to Me' project proposed here aims to help bridge the trust gap by elevating participant's voices on Council social media (short video stories, YouTube), an ArcGIS StoryMap, the Council website, and through other Council programs such as the Best Fishing Practices Master Volunteer Program (BFP MVP) and SAFMC Release.

 Informal, short conversations with fishermen, focusing on what their fishery means to them and how the use of best fishing practices supports the future of their fishery, will be filmed and edited.
-Conversation topics may include how the participant began fishing, why it is important that their fishery is preserved, involvement in SAFMC Release and FISHstory, habitat, perspectives on changes in the fishery, and advice to fellow fishermen.
+Conversation topics may include how the participant began fishing, why it is important that their fishery is preserved, involvement in SAFMC Release and FISHstory, and advice to fellow fishermen.
 Photos and video footage of their boats, fishing activities, and/or businesses may be taken by staff or received from participants to create a visually appealing video.
 The length of each conversation product will vary by topic and dissemination platform with none exceeding five minutes.
 Participants will need to sign a release form that details how the images and video footage may be used.
-Participants will have the chance to review their video before dissemination.